najd08/LoseAndFindIt/README.md

-# loseAndFindIt
+# lose&FindIt

-A new Flutter project.
+A Flutter project designed to provide a campus-based platform where community members can assist each other in locating misplaced items.

 ## Getting Started